 Red Hat fixes multiple Mozilla packages

 Red Hat has updated Mozilla packages based on version 1.4.3 to fix flaws in Red Hat Enterprise Linux an attacker could exploit in a variety of ways.
-Vulnerabilities outlined in the advisory
+Vulnerabilities outlined in the advisory include the following:

 - A buffer overflow and integer overflows affect the libpng code inside Mozilla.
 A PNG file could be crafted in such a way that it could cause Mozilla to crash or execute arbitrary code when the image is viewed.